Information security processes are designed to protect confidential, private and sensitive information from unauthorized access or use.

 The Boise State web environment has many technical security methodologies in place like firewalls, single sign on (SSO), security certificates, whitelisting of trusted URLs and more.

-However, these best practices do not protect us from improperly publishing content or collecting data or that could be harmful to individuals or the organization.
+However, these best practices do not protect us from improperly publishing content or collecting data that could be harmful to individuals or the organization.

 Per Boise State’s Information Privacy and Data Security Policy (Policy 8060), all members of the University community share in the responsibility for protecting information resources for which they have access or custody.